uurvrl/DataScience-And-ML-Projects-with-Python/README.md

    Analyzing customers who might leave the company

 4- Salary prediction case - Regression model

    Analyzing the given data of baseball players to predict their salaries.

+5- House price prediction - Regression models

+   Building a house price prediction model with using XGBoost.